Last Updated on April 25, 2026 by Bibhu Ranjan Mund, MPH

 - Prevention of illnesses is more about consistency rather than perfection.

-- Lifestyle diseases such as diabetes and heart disease can be lessened with small improvements on daily basis.
+- Lifestyle diseases such as diabetes and heart disease can be minimized with small improvements on daily basis.

 11 Daily Preventive Health Habits